lionelvillard/kcp-playground/compute/README.md

   > For local dev, use kubectl kcp workload sync kind --syncer-image=kind.local/syncer  -o kind-syncer.yaml

-- (optional) In another terminal, create a kind cluster.
+- OPTIONAL (create a Kind cluster with Calico) In another terminal, create a kind cluster.
   Since the default kind CNI does not support network policies you need to disable it and install an CNI plugin support network policies.
 You can use Calico.